davidpricedev/adventOfCode2021Golang/README.md

 ## My reaction to go

+Go in general seems to be 90% C with garbage collection with maybe 10% python sprinkled in Generally a very verbose, clunky language.
+Strong types combined with no type coercion into strings and no easy ways to manipulate lists means you waste a lot of real estate on type conversions.

 ### Things I don't like

 - imports and conventions for package naming are very verbose and not immediately obvious